The IMPALA-2 autoimmune pulmonary alveolar proteinosis (aPAP) trial

 During Period 1, trial participants will be randomly assigned by a computer to receive either molgramostim or placebo.

-Approximately 160 people with aPAP will take part in IMPALA-2 trial centers across the globe.
+Approximately 160 people with aPAP are taking part in IMPALA-2 trial centers across the globe.

 Still have questions?
 Read our FAQs.